What is HIPAA & HITECH Compliance?

 As healthcare organizations adopt health information technology like electronic health records (EHRs), PHI is subject to risk when transferred between hospitals, clinics, pharmacies and insurers using traditional, unsecure file transfer methods like FTP.
 It’s critical for organizations to secure this data at rest and in motion and ensure the security standards of HIPAA and HITECH.

-Meeting HIPAA File Sharing Requirements
+Meeting HIPAA File Transfer Requirements

 The basic goal of HIPAA’s Security Rule is to protect the confidentiality, integrity, and availability of electronic protected health information (ePHI).
 The Security Rule is separated into three types of safeguards: administrative, physical, and technical.